-1. The University of Tampa has received the
+1. The University of Tampa must have

-FFS.
+received the FFS.

-2. The applicant has been accepted for admission to the University and intends to matriculate on a full-time basis.
+2. The applicant must have been accepted for admission to the University and intends to matriculate on a full-time basis.

-3. For transfer students, the University has received a financial aid transcript from every college or university previously attended.
+3. For transfer students, the University must have received a financial aid transcript from every college or university previously attended.